rammurmu/runash-blog/about.md

 ### 🔭 Market Strategy

-Our quality Marketing Strategy &amp; Execution To do proper marketing to potential customers segment. &amp; using partners like Facebook, Twitter, Google &amp; LinkedIn, etc to help attract new customers.
-Partnering with other companies to benefit from faster customer delivery, &amp; use sampling free trial to attract new use
+Our quality Marketing Strategy Execution To do proper marketing to potential customers segment. &amp; using partners like Facebook, Twitter, Google,LinkedIn, etc to help attract new customers.
+Partnering with other companies to benefit from faster customer delivery,use sampling free trial to attract new use

 ### 🧘 Organizational Development